Input Validation for Neural Networks via Runtime Local Robustness Verification: Observation on Robustness Radii of Inputs from Different Categories

-\emph{Observation on CNN}.
-We have also conducted experiments on Convolutional Neural Networks.
-They are significantly larger than the network FNN-MNIST, and complete verification methods can hardly compute robustness radius in a reasonable time.
+We have also conducted experiments on Convolutional Neural Networks (CNN).
+They are significantly larger than the network FNN-MNIST, such that complete verification methods can hardly compute robustness radius in a reasonable time.
 Thus we only tried incomplete verification.
 Our experiments on CNN are conducted on two datasets: MNIST~\cite{lecun1998} and CIFAR10~\cite{cifar10}.

 We trained a CNN (denoted as CNN-MNIST) on MNIST of 7 layers: the input layer, a convolutional layer with 6 filters of size \(3\times 3\), a max-pooling layer of \((2,2)\), a convolutional layer with 16 filters of size \(3\times 3\), a max-pooling layer of \((2,2)\), a fully connected layer of 128 neurons and an output layer with 10 labels.
 The accuracy is \(98.62\%\).